TechThrives/DiscordBots/bots/dev-buddy/README.md

 # Discord Bot

-A Discord bot for posting assets
+A Discord bot for your server

 ## Features